Life Cycle of Plants

 sunflower-seed

-These seeds are dispersed across the land in many ways, such as moving water, wind, animals, and humans.
-When they fall on the rich soil with necessary things, such as water and the right temperature, they germinate and start their journey of life.
+These seeds are dispersed across the land in many ways, such as moving water, wind, animals, and human activity.
+When seeds reach a suitable environment with adequate moisture levels and the right temperature, they germinate and start their lifecycle.

 Germination and Seedling – 2nd Stage